elastic/integrations/packages/cloud_security_posture/docs/README.md

 * `session_token`: A token required when using temporary security credentials.

-Because temporary security credentials are short term, after they expire you will need to generate new ones and manually update the package configuration to continue posture evaluations.
+Because temporary security credentials are short term, after they expire you will need to generate new ones and manually update the integration's configuration to continue posture evaluations.
 This will cause down time in coverage if the configuration is not updated with the new credentials before the old ones expire.

 #### Use a shared credentials file